mattmcspirit/hybridworkshop/steps/1_DeployAzureVM.md

 Next Steps
 -----------
-In this step, you've successfully created and automatically configured your Azure VM, which will serve as the host for your AKS on Azure Stack HCI infrastructure.
-You have 2 choices on how to proceed, either a more graphical way, using Windows Admin Center or via PowerShell.
-Make your choice below:
+In this step, you've successfully created and automatically configured your Azure VM, which will serve as the host for your Azure Stack HCI 20H2 and AKS on Azure Stack HCI infrastructure.
+You're now ready to move on to

 * [**Part 2** - Configure your Azure Stack HCI 20H2 Cluster](/steps/2_DeployAzSHCI.md "Configure your Azure Stack HCI 20H2 Cluster")